Documentation

 // Returns: { result: "x = 2, x = 3", steps: [...], latex: "..." }

-Natural language input works in the API too — pass any of the same English-language expressions you'd type in the browser and the solver interprets them identically.
+Natural language works in the API too — pass the same English-language expressions you'd type in the browser.

 Ready to solve something?